-Lennox and Addington County General Hospital is offering virtual urgent care appointments by video or audio.
-This is one more way that we can keep you safe while receiving health care during the pandemic.
+Lennox and Addington County General Hospital is offering virtual urgent care appointments (video or audio) Monday to Friday from 8 am to 4 pm.
+This service is way that we can keep you safe while receiving health care during the pandemic.

 Please note, many family physicians and pediatricians are also providing virtual care by phone or video during the pandemic.
 Call your primary care provider’s office first to see what services they are offering at this time.
 Always follow their recommendations and advice if they have told you to go to the Emergency Department.